-Adults are about 1/32 to 1/16”, long and slender with long legs, similar to mosquitoes.
+Adults are approximately 1/32 to 1/16” long, slender with long legs, similar to mosquitoes.
 Their colour is usually black, brown or yellowish with smoke coloured wings.
-Mature larvae usually are slightly longer than respective adults.
+Mature larvae are usually slightly longer than respective adults.